Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/21-type-113-lifecycle/+page.md

 **Phase 1: Validation**

-1. The user sends the transaction to the "zkSync API client" (sort of a "light node").
+1. The user sends the transaction to the "ZKsync API client" (sort of a "light node").
-2. The zkSync API client checks to see that the nonce is unique by querying the `NonceHolder` system contract.
+2. The ZKsync API client checks to see that the nonce is unique by querying the `NonceHolder` system contract.
-3. The zkSync API client calls `validateTransaction`, which MUST update the nonce.
+3. The ZKsync API client calls `validateTransaction`, which MUST update the nonce.
-4. The zkSync API client checks the nonce is updated.
+4. The ZKsync API client checks the nonce is updated.
-5. The zkSync API client calls `payForTransaction`, or `prepareForPaymaster` & `validateAndPayForPaymasterTransaction`.
+5. The ZKsync API client calls `payForTransaction`, or `prepareForPaymaster` & `validateAndPayForPaymasterTransaction`.
-6. The zkSync API client verifies that the bootloader gets paid.
+6. The ZKsync API client verifies that the bootloader gets paid.

 **Phase 2: Execution**

-1. The zkSync API client passes the validated transaction to the main node / sequencer (as of today, they are the same).
+1. The ZKsync API client passes the validated transaction to the main node / sequencer (as of today, they are the same).
 2. The main node calls `executeTransaction`.
 3. If a paymaster was used, the `postTransaction` is called.